microsoft/react-native-windows-samples/website/versioned_docs/version-0.64/InitializerDelegate-api-windows.md

 Kind: `delegate`

-A delegate that will set `reactContext` for a module.
+A delegate that sets `reactContext` for a module.
 We use it for a stand-alone initialize method, strongly typed JS events and functions.
+Experimental code uses it to initialize TurboModule `CallInvoker`.

 ## Invoke
 void **`Invoke`**([`IReactContext`](IReactContext) reactContext)